HOW DO MAGNETS WORK?

 Physics and writing provided by Nils Mulder.

 We have all come across magnets, whether it is from simple refrigerator magnets, to train sets we played with as kids, or even ultra-powerful magnets from access-restricted physics labs.
-When we released the Magination GIFs on the internet, the response was enormous, and the most frequently asked questions was “How do they work?”*
+When we released the Magination GIFs on the internet, the response was enormous, and the most frequently asked question was “How do they work?”*

 *Yes, usually in reference to Insane Clown Posse’s well-known song “Miracles”.